Pirito10/IPTV-Guide/README.md

 ### Backend

+> [!NOTE]
+> Go to *production notes* for more information about running the application in production.

 #### Requirements
-Make sure you have [Python](https://www.python.org/downloads/) installed on your system.
+Make sure you have [Python](https://www.python.org/downloads) installed on your system.
 Then install the required dependencies with:

 ```bash
 pip install -r backend/requirements.txt